 Just leaving the rental car location can be a little nerve-wracking

 Driving a different car is always a bit weird at the beginning.
 Driving a huge tank of a car out of one of the busiest airports in the USA somewhat ups the stakes.
-Thankfully our Merc had a frankly rather incredible online SatNav built in so we didn’t have to use the rather clunky Hertz version that was also included.
+Thankfully our Merc had a frankly rather incredible online SatNav built in.
 After making a few adjustments (turning off the voice navigation for one) it was time to trundle slowly out onto the open road, and once on the motorway (freeway) I made my next observation almost immediately

 Lane discipline is a foreign concept